ngjunya/moneylion_assessment/README.md

 - This user is not listed as a member of Delete feature.

 User 2 : hello@gmail.com
-- applicable for Edit and Delete feature
+- applicable for Edit and Delete features
 - Product manager can swtich accesses of this user on Edit and Delete features.

 Sample Postman request for GET API: